 Introduction

-Chief Minister's Inspection Team, Punjab was established in the year 1960 as Governor's Inspection Team.
-The name gets changed with the change of the government system.
-Accordingly, it has functioned as the Governor's Inspection Team, Martial Law Administrator's Inspection Team and Chief Minister's Inspection Team.
-Presently it is working as Chief Minister's Inspection Team.
+The Chief Minister's Inspection Team, Punjab, was established in 1960 as the Governor's Inspection Team.
+Its name has changed with changes in the system of government.
+Accordingly, it has functioned as the Governor's Inspection Team, the Martial Law Administrator's Inspection Team, and the Chief Minister's Inspection Team.
+Presently, it is functioning as the Chief Minister's Inspection Team.

-The Inspection Team at present consists of a Chairman and Seven Members (Five General Members and two Members Engineering).
-The working of the team has been systemized by allocating different departments / districts / towns of Lahore City to various members.
-Each member of the team carries out regular monthly inspections in addition to enquiries / probes entrusted to him through Chief Minister's Directives.
-Enquiries in CMIT are conducted judiciously, promptly and impartially and reports are submitted to the Chief Minister with recommendations for appropriate action.
+The Inspection Team presently consists of a Chairman and seven Members (five General Members and two Engineering Members).
+The work of the Team has been systematized by allocating different departments, districts, and towns of Lahore City to its Members.
+Each Member carries out regular monthly inspections in addition to inquiries and investigations entrusted to him through the Chief Minister's directives.
+Inquiries and investigations conducted by the CMIT are carried out judiciously, promptly, and impartially.
+Reports are submitted to the Chief Minister along with recommendations for appropriate action.

-The hard work and dedication displayed by the Members and their staff in the accomplishment of the assigned tasks has remained to the entire satisfaction of the Chief Executive.
-The functions of CMIT are defined in Rules of Business, 1974 of Government of the Punjab.
-CMIT acts as eyes and ears of the Chief Minister / Chief Executive of the Province.
-It has been the Chief Executive, who provides the inspiration and motivation to his Inspection Team and its performance has always been dependent on the Chief Executive's eagerness to utilize its services.
+The hard work and dedication displayed by the Members and their staff in the performance of their assigned duties have consistently met with the complete satisfaction of the Chief Executive.
+The functions of the CMIT are defined in the Rules of Business, 1974, of the Government of the Punjab.
+The CMIT acts as the eyes and ears of the Chief Minister/Chief Executive of the Province.
+The Chief Executive provides inspiration and motivation to the Inspection Team, and its performance has always depended on the Chief Executive's willingness and commitment to utilize its services effectively.

 Aim and Objective